agreatopportunity/BSV_Q_Vault/README.md

 ## ⚠️ Important Warnings

-1. **ONE-TIME USE**: WOTS signatures can only be used ONCE.
+1. **ONE TIME USE**: WOTS signatures can only be used ONCE.
 After sweeping, the vault is permanently spent.
 Never send more funds to a used vault.

 2. **MASTER SECRET**: If lost, funds are PERMANENTLY inaccessible.
 There is NO recovery mechanism.
 Store it:
    - Offline (paper, encrypted USB)